MirantisContainers/mke-docs/content/docs/reference/backuprestore/in_cluster.md

 Optionally, you can view detailed logs of a backup by running the `mkectl backup logs --name test` command.

-## Restore from an In-Cluster backup
+## Restore from an in-cluster backup

-To create a restore using an In-Cluster backup, run:
+To create a restore using an in-cluster backup, run:

 ```shell
 mkectl restore create --name test